santos-lucasm/Game_Chess/README.md

 # Chess

-Chess console game project to university using polymorphism concepts.
+Final project for the Programming III course in Federal University of Santa Catarina, Brazil Project consists in a chess console wrote in C++ using polymorphism concepts.